easoncxz/blog/_posts/2015-02-15-why-you-should-blog-starting-right-now.markdown

 Luo](http://zh.wikipedia.org/wiki/%E7%BD%97%E6%B0%B8%E6%B5%A9) or
 [Keso](http://about.me/keso) (who made [5gme (translator note: now obsoleted)](http://www.douban.com/group/on_the_road/)) has done, at least **you can get to know more people because of blogging.
-The more valueable your blog is, the more _capable_(?) the people you get to know in this way would be, and the more your knowledge horizon would extend.
+The more valuable your blog is, the more _capable_(?) the people you get to know in this way would be, and the more your knowledge horizon would extend.
 You'll then be able to grasp more opportunities and jump to touch more of your goals, and then you'll gradually become more _capable_ yourself as well...
 This is a virtuous cycle.**

-# 2) How to keep a long-term valueable blog
+# 2) How to keep a long-term valuable blog

 It's worth noting that I didn't mean that we need "perseverance" -- when thinking, summarising and externalising has become a habit, putting thoughts